Context and provenance

 Origin

-Interpretive Governance was initiated and architected by Gautier Dorval as part of a broader research and practice effort focused on interpretive governance, semantic stabilization, and agentic systems.
+Interpretive Governance was initiated and architected by Gautier Dorval as part of a broader body of work on semantic stabilization, interpretive governance, and agentic systems.

-The standard emerged from the formalization of prior doctrinal work (notably SSA-E + A2 + Dual Web) into a machine-first, auditable specification intended to constrain interpretation and decision-making in probabilistic systems.
+The standard emerged from the formalization of prior doctrinal work (notably SSA-E + A2 + Dual Web) into a machine-first, auditable specification intended to constrain interpretation in probabilistic systems.

 https://gautierdorval.com/